ishween/SocialCampaignGenAI/FUTURE_SCOPE.md

 ## 7. Production Architecture

-**What it is:** Replacing the sequential single-user CLI with a FastAPI service layer, a Celery task queue backed by Redis as the broker, Kubernetes workers processing campaigns in parallel, S3 or GCS object storage for output assets, and webhook or email notifications on job completion.
+**What it is:** Replacing the sequential single-user CLI with a FastAPI service layer, a task queue backed by Redis as the broker, Kubernetes workers processing campaigns in parallel, S3 or GCS object storage for output assets, and webhook or email notifications on job completion.

 **Why it matters:** The CLI processes one product at a time and writes to the local filesystem.
 At the expected production volume of 250 campaigns per month generating up to 55 GB of output, this is neither concurrent nor durable.
 Production requires multiple campaigns to run simultaneously, output to persist independently of the machine running the pipeline, and creative teams to receive completion notifications without polling a terminal.
 The Kubernetes worker model assigns disjoint product subsets to each pod, eliminating concurrent write conflicts without distributed locking.

 **What is needed:** Wrap the pipeline runner in a FastAPI endpoint that accepts a campaign brief and returns a job ID.
-Submit jobs to Celery via Redis.
+Submit jobs to queue via Redis.
 Deploy workers as Kubernetes pods with resource limits.
 Write outputs to S3 or GCS using the same `output/{product}/{region}/{ratio}.png` path convention.
 Send webhook callbacks or email notifications on job completion.
 This architecture is documented in `01_ARCHITECTURE_DECISIONS.md`.

 ---

 ## 8. Observability

-**What it is:** Structured JSON log emission via `python-json-logger`, OpenTelemetry spans per creative, and metrics pushed to Datadog or CloudWatch covering per-creative latency, compliance pass rate, cost per asset, and quality score trends.
+**What it is:** OpenTelemetry spans per creative, and metrics pushed to Datadog or CloudWatch covering per-creative latency, compliance pass rate, cost per asset, and quality score trends.

-**Why it matters:** The current logger (`src/utils/logger.py`) emits human-readable text to stdout and a log file.
-This is sufficient for a single user debugging a single run, but it is not machine-queryable.
-Production needs alerting when quality scores degrade (indicating a model change or prompt drift), when compliance pass rates drop (indicating a brand config issue), or when per-asset costs spike (indicating retry storms or quality loop overruns).
+**Why it matters:** Production needs alerting when quality scores degrade (indicating a model change or prompt drift), when compliance pass rates drop (indicating a brand config issue), or when per-asset costs spike (indicating retry storms or quality loop overruns).
 None of these alerts are possible without structured, searchable logs and a metrics backend.

-**What is needed:** Add `python-json-logger` to requirements and configure it as the log formatter.
-Wrap each phase (generation, resize, overlay, compliance) in an OpenTelemetry span.
+**What is needed:** Wrap each phase (generation, resize, overlay, compliance) in an OpenTelemetry span.
 Emit cost and quality score as custom metrics.
 Configure Datadog or CloudWatch dashboards and alerts on the key signals.
 The `PhaseTimer` and `fmt_duration` utilities in `logger.py` already collect timing data - they need only to emit it as structured fields rather than formatted strings.

 ---